 - a container for storing the excess ground coffee

-- and, if you are lazy like me and don’t want to wash out that measuring spoon every day, a little bowl to set the spoon in.
+Here’s a little tip – if you are lazy like me and don’t want to wash out that coffee scoop every day, find a little bowl to store the scoop in, as well.

 Step 3: Measure the Grinds

 Next, measure out how much of the grinds that you want to use.

 Ideally you will use all of them, because the purpose of using whole bean coffee is get the freshest grinds.

 But as you go through this trial and error process where you are trying to figure out how much coffee to grind, you may end up with extra grinds the first few days.
 Store these in an airtight container and use them on days that you don’t have time to grind whole coffee beans.

 Now go ahead and brew the perfect pot.